genome/gms/README.md

 A paper describing the GMS is under preparation.

+For a brief demonstration of the GMS please start with the:
+<a href="https://github.com/genome/gms/wiki/Quick-VM-Tour">Quick Tour in a Pre-configured Virtual Machine</a>.

 More detailed documentation and tutorials are available in the home page: <big><a href="https://github.com/genome/gms/wiki">GMS Home</a></big>

 This documentation includes: